vaish-navi0007/vaish-navi0007/README.md

 # Hi!
 Iam Vaishnavi Narayandas,
 🟠Learning, Building, and Growing | Tech Explorer | AI & ML Enthusiast

-a third-year Computer Science student  pursuing a B.Tech in Computer Science at Avanthi Institute of Engineering and Technology (Graduating in 2026).
+A third-year Computer Science student  pursuing a B.Tech in Computer Science at Avanthi Institute of Engineering and Technology (Graduating in 2026).
 I'm passionate about full-stack development, AI/ML, and building projects that solve real-world problems.
 I enjoy learning new technologies, and staying curious about the evolving tech world.
 I'm currently focused on strengthening my skills in DevOps, machine learning, and cloud technologies to become a well-rounded developer.<br>

 # Tech Stack: